 Plan a set of rules for the chases so that you know how the cars are supposed to behave during the chase, such as which roads they can use, what speeds they should be driven at, etc.

-Decide where you want the scene to take place, along with all of your other requirements such as whether there will be pedestrians on the road, if there will be damage caused to any properties or vehicles during filming, etc.
+Decide where you want the scene to take place, along with all of your other requirements such as whether there will be pedestrians on the road.

 How To Film A Car Chase Guide Viewers Through The Chaos